What are the most important things to know about Symfi Lo?

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Symfi Lo.
-To learn more about possible side effects of Symfi Lo, read the drug label or or talk to your health care provider or pharmacist.
+To learn more about possible side effects of Symfi Lo, read the drug label or package insert or talk to your health care provider or pharmacist.

 You can report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online.